lujoga/cluequiz/README.md

 sudo docker-compose up
 ```

 **Note**: If you're on an M1 Mac, you may encounter an error saying the `pygame.mixer` module could not be found.
-In this case, [you will have to build PyGame from source](https://stackoverflow.com/a/68877135).
+In this case, [you will have to build PyGame from source](https://stackoverflow.com/a/68877135), though the above probably still applies, i.e. you need PyGame 1.9.6 and SDL 1.2.

 ## Installation